TheAngryByrd/MiniScaffold/README.md

 ## Options

 ### githubUserName
-This is uesd to atomatically configure author information in the nuget package, as well as configure push urls for repo locations.
+This is used to automatically configure author information in the NuGet package, as well as configure push urls for repo locations.

 ### outputType
 Defaults to Library